yorikvanhavre/FreeCAD-manual/python_scripting/a_gentle_introduction.md

 There are two easy ways to write python code in FreeCAD: From the python console, or from the Macro editor (Tools -> Macros).
 In the console, you write python commands one by one, which are executed when you press return, while the macros can contain a more complex script made of several lines, which is executed only when the macro is launched from the Macros window.

 In this chapter, you will be able to use both methods, either by copying/pasting each line one by one in the python console and pressing Return after each line, or by copying/pasting the entire code in a new Macro window.

+If this is the first time you are doing Python coding, consider reading this short [introduction to Python programming](http://www.freecadweb.org/wiki/index.php?title=Introduction_to_Python) before going further, it will make the basic concepts of Python clearer.

-### Exploring FreeCAD
+### Manipulating FreeCAD objects

 Let's start by creating a new empty document: